Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

-\textbf{GPU} Our inference framework builds on llama.cpp, retaining the ggml (GGUF) model format while extending it with a customized backend to support heterogeneous edge accelerators.
+\textbf{GPU} Our inference kernel on GPU builds on llama.cpp, retaining the ggml (GGUF) model format while extending it with a customized backend to support heterogeneous edge accelerators.
 Using GGUF as a unified format allows \name to leverage a wide range of open-source quantized models.
 To further improve efficiency on resource-constrained devices, we incorporate OpenCL-based GPU kernels enhanced with linear attention and fused dequant-GEMM operations for W4A16 quantization~(4-bit weights, FP16 activations).
-To handle sequences efficiently on resource-constrained devices, we replace standard quadratic attention with linear attention.
-This kernelized, streaming variant maintains running summaries of past keys and values, updating them as new tokens arrive and computing outputs via a single matrix–vector pass—avoiding the costly $T{\times}T$ score matrix.
-The design integrates with our W4A16 stack for fast inference.
+To improve efficiency on memory-constrained mobile GPUs, we replace standard quadratic attention with a kernelized linear attention variant that eliminates the explicit $T{\times}T$ attention matrix construction.
+This reduces memory traffic and stabilizes decoding latency for longer sequences.
+In our evaluation, this modification introduces no statistically significant accuracy degradation across the tested benchmarks.
 We also implement a fused dequant-GEMM OpenCL kernel that unpacks and rescales int4 weights in-register within the GEMM loop, followed immediately by FP16 FMAs.
-This fusion eliminates intermediate buffers and memory passes, turning each byte into useful MACs—critical for mobile GPUs without INT8 tensor cores.
+This fusion eliminates intermediate buffers and memory passes, turning each byte into useful MACs—particularly beneficial on mobile GPUs lacking efficient low-bit tensor cores.
 The kernel uses tiled vector loads, scale tables in constant/LDS memory, and an epilogue that can fuse bias and activation, with FP16/FP32 accumulators for stability.
 Together, these optimizations reduce memory traffic and latency while preserving accuracy.

 \textbf{Quantization} Model compression is essential for on-device LLM inference due to hardware constraints. \name supports various quantization for both GPU and NPU bit packages, including 4-bit (GPTQ 4-bit~\citep{GPTQ_2022}, BitNet 1-bit~\citep{BitNet1_58bit_2024, BitNet4_8bit_2024}, ggml~(GGUF) 2-bit/3-bit/4-bit~\citep{llama_cpp}) in conventional implementation.
 By decomposing LMMs into modular components, we can apply hybrid quantization—using different quantizations for the vision encoder (ViT) and the base model~(LLM).
 In our setup, SigLip vision encoders are deployed on the NPU in RKNN format with FP16 or 8-bit precision, while GGUF-quantized LLMs run on the GPU with 4-bit (W4A16) or lower-bit (2/3-bit) quantization.
 Higher precision in the vision encoder enhances image understanding, whereas 4-bit LLMs are sufficient for wearable and edge devices, where complex reasoning tasks are less common.
 Recent work confirms that 4-bit quantization offers the best balance between memory efficiency and accuracy~\cite{li2025palmbench}.
 Mobile GPUs rarely have fast INT8 tensor cores.
 Use weight-only quantization (INT8/INT4 weights, FP16 activations) with a fused dequant-GEMM OpenCL kernel—unpack and rescale in registers, then multiply.
 Avoid separate dequant passes to cut memory traffic and keep the pipeline saturated.